 Three days before our departure to India, I got an email from the agency with which we had planned and booked a two week long private tour of Rajasthan.
-They were asking whether we would like to speak with our designated driver before the trip.
+They asked whether I would like to speak with our designated driver before the trip.
 I replied affirmatively, and less than a couple of hours later, I was on the phone with him.
-As to keep his identity undisclosed, I’ll call him Manoj.

 In a blunt speech of good English, Manoj bragged about his driving abilities and knowledge of the Rajasthan road puzzle.
 I confirmed our ETA, and he asked for a “most beautiful picture” of Zeza and myself, so he could recognize us at the airport.
 When I hung up, I was sure I had spoken to a dynamic, easy going young man.
 And I was happy about that.

 Why?
 Because for 2 weeks and 2000km of an unknown, mysterious world, Manoj would be much more than just our driver.
 He would be our helmsman, our translator, our GPS.
 Our connection to the mothership, our escape pod should anything go wrong.
 We expected, and would be dependent of, his best advice, help and effort.
 So if we could communicate properly, if we could find some common ground between us, we thought we would find it easier to get along with our driver.
 And we considered this as paramount for the success of this trip as the Imodium we carried.